FabioCarosi/Rasa_EventMasterChatbot/README.md

 You can also ask for more specific information about an event:

--**Event Info**: To get more information from an event from its event id.
+- **Event Info**: To get more information from an event from its event id.
 Example: "Can you give me more information about the event [ZK98xZKrZAddvZup5QQKr]"

 ### Screenshots